 He again fulfilled that role at the fourth, fifth and sixth Conferences of the Parties of the UNFCCC and was engaged as one of the experts completing the IPCC’s Third and Fourth Assessment Reports.
 Brian is also approached by government departments and private firms to advise on climate change, emissions trading and the economic impact of current and future climate and energy policies.

-Dr Fisher has been the government board member on a number of statutory corporations.
-He is currently a member of the Council of the Australian Institute of Marine Science and is a member of the China Council for International Cooperation on Environment and Development taskforce on Rural Development and its Energy, Environment and Climate Change Adaptation Policy.
-Brian has published over 260 papers and monographs.
+Dr Fisher has been the government board member on a number of statutory corporations including the Council of the Australian Institute of Marine Science.
+Brian has published over 290 papers and monographs.